Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 user from recovering.

 ## Drawbacks

-The move of extension configuration definitions to the parent deployment properties along with the language expression constraints it imposes means that extension resources that require an extension configuration within the deployment PUT payload will no longer be deployable in a root deployment.
-There is no mechanism at the root level to provide this data.
-Client side changes would need to be implemented to accept extension configurations that conform to the expression rules.
-Another complication is how the user experience of templates would be affected.
-Because there's expectation that a parent deployment will supply extension configurations, it wouldn't be possible to provide a design-time error diagnostic in the extension resource deployment file until it is used as a root deployment.
-There needs to be documentation on expectations of deployment setup for these scenarios.
-One way to mitigate the problem in the UX directly is to provide a non-error diagnostic on the extension line for extensions that require configuration so at least the user is aware at the time of authoring.

 Needing to trace value sources in configuration expressions can be complex and change over time, leading to potential of secret data leaks.
 Therefore, allowed expression types should be very restrictive, at least for initial iterations.